 Scottish cities such as Glasgow, Edinburgh and Dundee tend to attract first-time visitors, but there’s so much more to see beyond.
 The wilds of the north have an irresistible lure and a near-mythic reputation.
 The 500mi (805km) coastal route starts and ends at Inverness Castle, doing a lap of what locals call the Black Isle.
 Hire a car or, even better, your own modern mobile home, and head to John O’Groats, the most northerly tip of the UK, and visit pretty Applecross village where you can see across to Skye.
 There’s superb scenery along the way.
 Take a detour south of Inverness to Loch Ness at the start or end of your trip, and you might have a chance of sighting the fabled monster.

-A drive this spectacular has to feature on our list and displace the legendary Swiss-Italian Stelvio Pass, but we’re sure you agree that the Amalfi Coast is just too special to overlook.
-Whereas the tight hairpins of the mountains offer a challenge, this coastal route is heartstoppingly narrow and winding, providing its own thrilling ride.
+This drive had to displace the legendary Swiss-Italian Stelvio Pass, but we’re sure you agree that the Amalfi Coast is just too special to overlook.
+Whereas the tight hairpins of the mountains offer a challenge, this coastal route is heart-stoppingly narrow and winding, providing its own thrilling ride.
 With a sheer drop below you down to the Mediterranean, the views are a joy to experience from start to finish.
 The towns and villages that overlook the coast are beyond picturesque – take Positano, with its 13th-century ruins and tiny houses that cling for dear life to the cliffs.
 Luckily the coastal road is exceptionally well-maintained, as Italians love their cars as much as they love their football and their food.

 We had to include one alpine route, but the competition is tough.
 This epic road trip takes in multiple mountain passes, incredible scenery and the end point is the stunning French Riviera.
 If you tackle it in the opposite direction, which is best done in summer, you arrive at the shores of Lake Geneva.
 As you can see, whichever way you drive it, this is one of the best road trips in Europe.